hbctraining/scRNA-seq_online/lessons/06_SC_SCT_normalization.md

 * Execute the normalization, variance estimation, and identification of the most variable genes for each sample

-# Single-cell RNA-seq: Processing data for Integration
+# Single-cell RNA-seq: Normalization and regressing out unwanted variation

 Now that we have our high quality cells, we need to first perform a few steps to prepare our data for integration.